ericianni/osu_interview_fall19/online_module/what_is_unit_testing.md

 **Leading Question Time**

-* Seeing as both of our tests pass we can safely assume `sum()` is correct and we don't need any more tests?
+* Seeing as both of our tests pass can we safely assume `sum()` is correct and we don't need any more tests?

 Considering that there is a "Write your own test!" comment I am sure you answered correctly that we can't assume `sum()` is correct.
 I can tell you now that there is indeed a **fault** in the code that leads to a **failure** (see what I did there?).
-Without looking at the implementation of `sum()` see if you can write a test that can expose the error.
+Without looking at the implementation of `sum()`, see if you can write a test that can expose the error.
 For more details on how to use _unittest_ please see the resource section below.

 When you either find the error or grow bored with the hoops I am asking you to jump through find me on the next page for the answer.